MarehanRefaat/Image_Cartoon/README.md

 Transform images into its cartoon. we will build a python application that will transform an image into its cartoon using machine learning libraries.

 # Solution:
-we build a python application that will transform an image into its cartoon using OpenCV library.
+We build a python application that will transform an image into its cartoon using OpenCV library.

 # Results: